What’s Your Job Magnet?

 You need an outbound push plan to reach out to your targeted segment.
 Equally important, you need a Social Media and SEO plan to help others discover you.

-Website: http://www.MENGonline.com Richard is chairman emeritus of the nearly 2,000 member Marketing Executives Networking Group, founder of the Demand Marketing consulting firm, and former Sr. VP of Marketing for three multi-billion dollar companies: CEC, WLP, and Service Merchandise.
-His early career was at GE, P&G, Playtex, and the Marketing Corporation of America.
-You can follow his communications about marketing, social media, and careers on Twitter at @Sellers_Richard.
+Richard is Chairman Emeritus of the Marketing Executives Networking Group, founder of Demand Marketing consulting firm, and former Sr. VP of Marketing for three multi-billion dollar companies: CEC, WLP, and Service Merchandise.
+His early career was at GE, P&G, Playtex, and Marketing Corporation of America.
+He’s also a volunteer counselor for SCORE assisting small businesses in upstate New York.
+You can follow his communications about marketing, job search and careers here and at mengonlineENTREPRENEURS QUESTIONS, and on Twitter at @Sellers_Richard.